UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team39-XAI-Face.md

 ## 5. Conclusion
 The analysis reveals a key insight: modern FR models are sensitive to non-semantic cues that escape human notice.
 While classical models may imply that CNNs "look" at faces much like humans do, recent methods demonstrate that models frequently rely on fragile correlations and spurious shortcuts.

-FastDiME's counterfactual generation proves that causality by showing that removing a specific artifact (like glasses or mask) can flip a prediction, while FGGB exposes the precise deep features contributing to false acceptances, and Frequency Heat Plots reveal hidden structural biases across demographics.
+FastDiME's counterfactual generation proves causality by showing that removing a specific artifact (like glasses or mask) can flip a prediction, while FGGB exposes the precise deep features contributing to false acceptances, and Frequency Heat Plots reveal hidden structural biases across demographics.

 Moving forward, the integration of these XAI tools into the standard development pipeline is a must, in order for safe deployment.
 The shifts from post-hoc visualization to causal and structural analysis allows for detection of time where a model appears correct for the wrong reasons, because they can cause harm in the real world.
 However, challenges remain regarding computational efficiency.
-Methods like iterative frequency masking and diffusion based generation are too expensive for real time inference.
+Methods like iterative frequency masking and diffusion-based generation are too expensive for real-time inference.
 Future research must focus on optimizing these tools to provide real-time feedback ensuring that robustness and fairness are not just retrospective metrics but active components of the recognition process.

 ## References